Dyspraxia / Apraxia- Speech language disorder - what is dyspraxia - apraxia. Bright Tots information on child development

 learned motor performance it can be oral, verbal, or developmental.
 Children with apraxia have problems saying sounds,

 syllables, and words.
-In apraxia the brain has problems planning to move the body parts (e.g., lips, jaw, tongue) needed
+In apraxia the brain has problems planning to move the body parts (e.g., lips, jaw, tongue) needed for

-In oral apraxia the individual has difficulty performing non verbal tasks with muscles in the larynx (vocal cords),
+In oral apraxia the individual has difficulty performing non verbal tasks with muscles in the larynx (vocal cords), pharynx

-the child may open his mouth when asked to close his/her eyes or say the word "blow" when asked to blow out a
+open his mouth when asked to close his/her eyes or say the word "blow" when asked to blow out a match.
+It is not unusual

-match.
-It is not unusual for a person with apraxia to insist he/she has achieved the correct movement when no
+for a person with apraxia to insist he/she has achieved the correct movement when no movement has been performed at all.

-movement has been performed at all.
-Many of the responses can be considered peculiar, while the person may be
+Many of the responses can be considered peculiar, while the person may be completely unaware of any irregularity.

 Verbal apraxia is defined as difficulty executing the appropriate movements for speech when paralysis, weakness, or

 incoordination exists.
 Consequently, individuals may have extreme difficulty making speech movements.
-Such
+Such impairments

-inconsistent and overall quality of sound may be poor.
+quality of sound may be poor.
 Debate regarding the cause of apraxia continues.
-It is generally
+It is generally accepted however, that the

-accepted however, that the lesion causing apraxia is most likely deep within the left frontal lobe.
+lesion causing apraxia is most likely deep within the left frontal lobe.

 Symptoms may include difficulty initiating speech, difficulty sequencing speech sounds, and oral struggle behaviors.